kyma-project/busola/docs/extensibility/README.md

 ## Overview

 Extensibility in Busola is a feature that allows you to create a separate dedicated user interface (UI) page for your CustomResourceDefinition (CRD).
-It allows you to add navigation nodes, on Cluster or Namespace level, and to configure your resource list page, details pages, as well as create and edit forms.
-You can also add [display](display-section.md) and [form](form-section.md) widgets to have a graphical representation of the elements.
+It allows you to add navigation nodes, on Cluster or Namespace level, and to configure your [UI display](display-section.md), for example, a resource list page, and details pages.
+You can also [create and edit forms](form-section.md).

+For more information about extensibility in Busola, visit [Config Map for resource-based extensions](resources.md).

 ## CRD ConfigMap wizard